microshare/microshare.github.io/docs/2/installer/quick-start/overview.md

 ## Requirements
 ---------------------------------------

-To ensure proper installation it is best to check a few points:
+To prepare a successful installation, it is best to check a few points:

 Before installation you should...